Want to learn new ways to make extra money?

 8. VIP Voice

-VIP Voice works a little differently than the other paid online surveys on this list.
+VIP Voice works a little differently than the other paid online survey sites on this list.

 The points awarded, called “VIP Points”, cannot be converted into gift cards or cash.
 Instead, members have the chance to enter into sweepstakes (they call it “SweepLand”) and auctions (aka “BidLand”) by earning points.